machinekoder/pickit-docs/docs/support/getting-ready-for-remote-service.rst

 .. note:: Since this is a wireless device, it's important that it is positioned **outside a metal enclosure** (cage of Faraday).
-In case your Pickit system is in such an enclosure, you may use an extension cable up to 2m to install the remote service modem outside this enclosure.
+In case your Pickit system is in such an enclosure, you may use an extension cable up to 2 m to install the remote service modem outside this enclosure.

 .. note:: Depending on **3G reception on site**, a Pickit support engineer could view and manipulate the Pickit web interface, install